 (1) Existing federal law provides for the federal Supplemental Nutrition Assistance Program, known in California as CalFresh, under which supplemental nutrition assistance benefits allocated to the state by the federal government are distributed to eligible individuals by each county.

 This bill would require, beginning January 1, 2027, a county welfare department, for each person receiving CalFresh benefits, to determine whether that person is eligible for specified refundable tax credits.
-The bill would require the county welfare department to calculate the value of those credits received by the recipient, and to add that amount to the benefits received by the recipient as a Fresh Start Grant.
+The bill would require the county welfare department to serve as the primary agency responsible for calculating and distributing the value of those credits to recipients in the form of a Fresh Start Grants, as provided, and would require the county welfare department, where a recipient is overpaid due to administrative error, to notify the individual and deduct the overpaid amount from future grants.
+The bill would also require county welfare departments to evaluate recipients of other specified programs for eligibility for Fresh Start Grants without duplicative documentation.
 The bill would establish the continuously appropriated Fresh Start Grants Fund in the State Treasury to provide these increased benefits.
-The bill would require the Franchise Tax Board, no later than June 30, 2026, and annually thereafter, to estimate the amount of credits to be issued pursuant to specified law for the subsequent taxable year, and request that the Controller transfer that amount from the Tax Relief and Refund Account to the Fresh Start Grants Fund, for the purpose of providing these Fresh Start Grants.
+The bill would require the Franchise Tax Board, no later than June 30, 2026, and annually thereafter, to estimate the amount of credits to be issued pursuant to specified law for the subsequent taxable year, and request that the Controller transfer that amount from the Tax Relief and Refund Account to the Fresh Start Grants Fund, for allocation to county welfare departments to administer the Fresh Start Grants.
 By creating a new continuously appropriated fund, this bill would make an appropriation.
 By expanding the duties of county welfare departments, this bill would impose a state-mandated local program.

-This bill would require the State Department of Social Services to provide all information relating to the issuance of Fresh Start Grants to the Franchise Tax Board, as provided.
+This bill would require the State Department of Social Services to provide relevant information relating to the issuance of Fresh Start Grants to the Franchise Tax Board and county welfare departments, including the value of grants issued and the data necessary to ensure accurate distribution and tracking, as provided.
 The bill would also require the Franchise Tax Board to share any information with the State Department of Social Services and county welfare departments necessary to calculate the specified tax credits.
 The bill would make information shared by the Franchise Tax Board subject to specified law limiting the sharing and use of taxpayer information, the violation of which is a crime.
 By expanding the operation of a crime, this bill would impose a state-mandated local program.

 The Personal Income Tax Law also allows a refundable young child tax credit against the taxes imposed under that law for each taxable year beginning on or after January 1, 2019, and a refundable foster youth tax credit for taxable years beginning on or after January 1, 2022, to a qualified taxpayer in a specified amount multiplied by the earned income tax credit adjustment factor, as provided.